8320 Park St. Rezone from R-1 Low-Density Residential to MU-2, Employment Mixed-Use

 City and County Staff Analysis

-The application is to rezone the property.
-It does not include a final plat or URSP.
-The BMC, Title 17-23.1, MU-2 Zone District, allows for a wide range of uses, from commercial services including retail and banks to warehouse distribution, data centers, outdoor parking, medical-related uses, etc. However, the the permitted uses listed in the Original Broomfield Neighborhood Plan will limit the uses that would be allowed with would be practical on this site due to its size.
-The applicant has indicated that they intend to proceed with a final plat and URSP for a pickleball facility in the future.
+The BMC, Title 17-23.1, MU-2 Zone District, allows for a wide range of uses, from commercial services including retail and banks to warehouse distribution, data centers, outdoor parking, medical-related uses, etc. Additionally, the permitted uses listed in the Original Broomfield Neighborhood Plan limit the allowed uses.
+The size of the property also limits the uses that would be practical on this site.

 Consistency with the Comprehensive Plan and Compatibility with Surrounding Uses: The property is identified as "industrial" per the Comprehensive Plan.
-The proposed use for the property is consistent with the Comprehensive Plan and the US 36 Subarea Plan.
-However, this area is in transition.
+The proposed use for the property is consistent with the Comprehensive Plan and the uses permitted in the Original Neighborhood Plan.
 There are existing residences to the west and south, with industrial uses to the north.
-It will be important to provide buffering with landscaping, fencing and setbacks to the south of the site, should this proceed with an urban renewal site plan.

-Long-Range Financial Plan: The applicant is proposing to rezone the property from R-1 to MU-2.
-Should the property be approved for a rezoning request, the proposed use will be consistent with land use assumptions in the long-range financial plan.
+Long-Range Financial Plan: Should the property be approved for a rezoning request, the proposed use will be consistent with land use assumptions in the long-range financial plan.

 Inclusionary Housing and Public Land Dedication: Since this is not a residential use, the inclusionary housing and public land dedication requirements are not applicable.